Police: Man Arrested After Assaulting Elderly Asian Man In Racially Motivated Attack In Chinatown

 PHILADELPHIA (CBS) — A man has been arrested after police say he assaulted an elderly Asian man in what appears to be a racially motivated attack.
 The incident happened around 7:30 p.m. on the 300 block of North 10th Street in Philadelphia’s Chinatown neighborhood.

-According to police, officers were called to the scene for multiple reports of a man assaulting a 64-year-old Asian man while shouting anti-Asian remarks.READ MORE: Open For Business: Coffee Cream And Dreams Pouring Happiness For Fairmount Community
+According to police, officers were called to the scene for multiple reports of a man assaulting a 64-year-old Asian man while shouting anti-Asian remarks.READ MORE: Woman Shot To Death Near Gazebo In Philadelphia's Hunting Park

-Police say the suspect was tased twice by officers and then arrested.READ MORE: 61-Year-Old Man Rescued From Northeast Philadelphia Home Explosion By Good Samaritan
+Police say the suspect was tased twice by officers and then arrested.READ MORE: Police Searching For 2 Gunmen After 15-Year-Old Boy Shot, Killed In North Philadelphia

-The suspect was taken to the hospital for evaluation, police say, but he was not injured.MORE NEWS: Philadelphia 'Should Not Be Left To Fend For Itself' After 4 People Killed, 5 Others Injured Monday Night
+The suspect was taken to the hospital for evaluation, police say, but he was not injured.MORE NEWS: Thousands Of COVID-19 Vaccine Appointments Available For Wednesday At Camden County Mass Vaccination Site

 The investigation remains ongoing.